ModanwalPriti06/Next.js-Notes-II/README.md

   - React hydrates the component tree in a single pass, meaning once it starts hydrating, it won’t stop until it’s finished with the entire tree.
   - As a consequence, all components must be hydrated before you can interact with any of them.

+# 26. React Server Components (RSC)
+React Server Components (RSC) represent a new architecture designed by the React team.
+This approach leverages the strengths of both server and client environments to optimize efficiency, load times, and interactivity

+#### The architecture introduces a dual-component model
+- Client Components
+- Server Components

+- This distinction is based not on the components' functionality but rather on their execution environment and the specific systems they are designed to interact with